iwomipl/Movie-Wars-Front/README.md

 * choosing from movies of one director
 * choosing from movies with one actor
 * choosing from movies in range od years
-* choosing from movies of one genre
+* choosing from movies of one genre - DONE
 * choosing from movies of one rating
 * winning movie screen will show similar movies to the winning one by director or by genre